Best Titan Build Destiny 2: PVE Build Guide

 Since Energy Accelerant affects weapons that deal explosion damage; when you use the heavy attack of the Ruinous, it activates the mod and amplifies the overall damage.
 The damage buff is quite significant as you can slam the champions and kill them in one hit.

-Finally, in the heavy slot, we have a sword that has been making waves across the game this season; the Crown Splitter.
+Finally, in the heavy slot, I have a sword that has been making waves across the game this season; the Crown Splitter.
 This sword was one of the three gnostic swords from way back in Destiny 2.
 These swords are easily farmable as well, which makes them convenient to collect.
 Crown Splitter can roll with either Whirlwind Blade or Vorpal weapon in the final column.
 Either of those perks makes the sword fantastic.

 As you’ve probably guessed by now, Crown Splitter is too affected by Energy Accelerant since it also has an explosive slam attack.
 It makes laughably easy work of champions and takes them out with one fell swoop.